skeller88/aws-terraform-bootstrap/README.md

 [Refer to this article on setting up PostgreSQL](https://www.codementor.io/engineerapart/getting-started-with-postgresql-on-mac-osx-are8jcopb)for a more detailed explanation of the process.
 In order to perform additional actions from the command line, further permissions for the role may be needed.

-## Optional: Testing
-Nosetests is the testing framework used.
-A dummy test suite should show you the gist of how Nosetests works.
-Run tests in the `tests` folder via the command line or via Pycharm.

 # AWS setup